-The largest universities in Cooke County, TX are North Central Texas College, with 1,140 graduates, N/A, with N/A graduates, and N/A, with N/A graduates.
+The largest universities in Cooke County, TX are North Central Texas College (1,147 degrees awarded in 2016).

 The median property value in Cooke County, TX is $144,700, and the homeownership rate is 68.9%.
 Most people in Cooke County, TX commute by Drove Alone, and the average commute time is 24.3 minutes.
 The average car ownership in Cooke County, TX is 2 cars per household.